The world is moving towards an experience economy. Businesses in the hair and beauty industry are well placed for this shift.

 The ‘experience economy’ is what economists are calling the next stage of our economic cycle.
 First, there was an agricultural society where you had to make everything yourself.
 Then came the industrial revolution where goods were mass-produced for the first time.
 More recently, we have been living in a service economy where the majority of people are employed not in factories, but in offices or shops, and status is conferred by what you buy and own.

-The experience economy is now growing much faster than the consumption of products.
-And the hair and beauty industry is ideally placed to benefit from this economic shift.
-Even more importantly, no matter how advanced our technologies will get in the future, people will always want that personal connection that a business like a salon gives, and that means the value of the hair and beauty industry is likely to be even greater in the future than it is now.
+As it stands today, the experience economy is growing at a much faster rate than the consumption of products and the hair and beauty industry is ideally placed to benefit from this economic shift.
+More importantly, no matter how advanced our technologies will get in the future, people will always want that personal connection that a business like a salon gives, and that means the value of the hair and beauty industry is likely to be even greater in the future than it is now.

 What Are You Doing To Benefit From This Change?